Skip to Main Content

 Professional success should be determined by skill, ability, and job performance – not by an employee’s religious beliefs, physical appearance, or personal background.
 If you believe that you were demoted, fired, suspended, unfairly compensated, passed over for a promotion, turned down from a job, or excluded from receiving job-related benefits because of discrimination, your employer may have knowingly violated one or more employee protection laws.

-If this describes your situation, you should review your legal options with the experienced and knowledgeable workplace discrimination attorneys at the Law Offices of Usmaan Sleemi.
-Representing employees in workplace discrimination lawsuits throughout the Northern New Jersey area, our experienced employment lawyers are known for our track record of success in challenging cases and can fight aggressively to protect and exercise your rights under the New Jersey Law Against Discrimination, Title VII of the Civil Rights Act of 1964, and other laws protecting workers.
-For a free consultation concerning employment law in New Jersey, call us immediately at (973) 453-4060.
+If this describes your situation, you should review your legal options with an experienced employment attorney.
+Respresenting employees in wrongful termination lawsuits throughout the Northern New Jersey area, our Paramus employment lawyers are known for our track record of success in challenging cases and can fight aggressively to protect and exercise your rights under the New Jersey Law Against Discrimination, Title VII of the Civil Rights Act of 1964, and other laws protecting workers.
+For a free consultation concerning employment law in New Jersey, call our law office immediately to speak with our employment law attorneys.

 img